Description

 Impact

-Plack::Middleware::Security::Common versions prior to 0.13.1 failed to sanitize request paths, allowing a crafted URL that contains carriage‑return and line‑feed characters to append unintended HTTP headers to the request.
-This flaw enables an attacker to inject arbitrary headers such as Host, Cookie, or Authorization, potentially altering the behavior of downstream services or facilitating data exfiltration or session hijacking.
-The vulnerability is a classic HTTP header injection (CWE‑790) with an associated request smuggling concern (CWE‑113).
+Plack::Middleware::Security::Common versions before 0.13.1 did not properly sanitize request paths, allowing a crafted URL that contains carriage‑return and line‑feed characters to append unintended HTTP headers to the request.
+This flaw permits an attacker to inject arbitrary headers such as Host, Cookie, or Authorization, which can alter downstream application behavior or enable data exfiltration or session hijacking.
+The vulnerability is categorized as a classic HTTP header injection (CWE‑790) with an associated request smuggling concern (CWE‑113).

 Affected Systems